 Unfortunately, many business owners and internet marketers make a common mistake.
 They focus on volume over quality.
 But publishing too much will often backfire and cause you to lose reader engagement.
 You want to avoid flooding your blog section and social media pages with constant updates and mediocre content.

 Focus on high-quality pieces posted less often.
 Your exact posting schedule will vary depending on the type of content published and the industry you operate in.
-If you’re a business owner, this is one area where you’ll definitely want the help of an internet marketing professional.
+If you’re a business owner, this one area where you’ll definitely want the help of an internet marketing professional.

 To learn more about the right posting schedule for your business, check out The Best Schedule for Posting on Social Media.